Vodafone's Project Spring to pressure competitors

 | PARIS/LONDON

-PARIS/LONDON Vodafone's plan to boost investment in broadband and superfast mobile networks after its $130 billion deal with Verizon could force its European competitors to increase their own spending and even prompt further deal-making.
+PARIS/LONDON Vodafone's plan to boost investment in broadband and superfast mobile networks after its $130 billion megadeal with Verizon could put pressure on its European competitors to increase their own spending.

-Under its "Project Spring", Vodafone plans to raise its capital expenditures by 6 billion pounds ($9 billion) over three financial years to improve network quality for customers in Europe and emerging markets such as India and South Africa.
+Under its "Project Spring", Vodafone plans to raise its capital expenditures by 6 billion pounds ($9.34 billion) over three financial years to improve its networks across Europe and in emerging markets including India, South Africa and Turkey.

-Strong growth in data consumption by smartphones, tablets and other devices means network quality is becoming more important in the fight to win and keep customers.
+With booming growth in data consumption by smartphones, tablets and other connected devices, network quality is becoming more and more important in the fight to win and retain customers.

-With that in mind, Vodafone decided to plough some of the proceeds from the sale of its 45 percent in Verizon Wireless into infrastructure.
-But the bulk of the windfall - $84 billion - will be handed to shareholders with the rest to pay down debt.

-The move is also a sign that Chief Executive Vittorio Colao is betting the sector will benefit from softer regulation from the European Commission after it spent years forcing down roaming and other types of mobile call fees.

-"The commission is getting clearly more pro-investment and understands that some of its past decisions were not helpful," Colao said on a call with analysts on Tuesday.

-Promising to provide more details of the financial returns from Project Spring in November, Colao said the group's big competitors were also likely to increase network investments.
+Vodafone's Chief Executive Vittorio Colao said the mobile operator's large competitors would likely follow its example in increasing spending on their networks.

-"With the advent of 4G mobile, there is a window for number one or two players in each market to spring ahead and put more space between us and smaller players," he said.
+"With the advent of 4G, there is a window for number one or two players in each market to spring ahead and put more space between us and smaller players," he told analysts on a call on Tuesday.

 The pressure from a stronger Vodafone is likely to be toughest for Telefonica in Spain, Germany, and Britain and Telecom Italia in Italy.
-Both groups have high levels of debt that they have been trying to pay down.
+Both groups have high debt levels that they have been trying to pay down.

-Germany, in particular, is likely to be a battlefield.
-Vodafone and Deutsche Telekom each have about 34 percent of mobile service revenue, and fourth-placed Telefonica has agreed to buy third-placed KPN.

-Niek Jan van Damme, head of Deutsche Telekom's German operations, told Reuters on Tuesday that he expected Vodafone to plough more money into Germany, although it remained to be seen how profitable that would be.

 Vodafone said roughly half the money from Project Spring would go to mobile networks in Europe and elsewhere.
 It aims to expand 4G coverage to more than 90 percent of the population by 2017 in its five main European markets - Germany, Britain, Italy, Spain and the Netherlands.